Exam forms

 Written exams are always individual.
 The duration of the exam must be stated in the course description.

-As regards which language the exam assignment must be in, please see the section 'Written assignments' above.
+Regarding which language the exam assignment must be in, please see the section 'Written assignments' above.

-The actual exam holding
+The actual exam-holding

 Students should arrive at a written exam 15 minutes before the exam begins to prepare themselves for the exam to start.
 Students who show up after the exam has started will not be allowed to participate in the exam.
 They will then receive an assessment of ‘Not met’ (‘Ej Mødt’).